mosip/documentation/docs/modules/registration/pre-registration/Pre-Registration.md

 # Process flow

-Process flow diagram for creating and update flows in Pre-registration.
+The below process flow diagram provides a brief description on how to create or update a pre-Registration application.

 ![](_images/pre_registration_process_flow-create_or_update_applications.png)

-Process flow diagram for cancel and discard flow is Pre-registration.
+The below process flow diagram provides a brief description on how to cancel and discard a pre-registration application.

 ![](_images/pre_registration_process_flow-cancel_or_discard_applications.png)

 # Services

-For detailed description of Pre-registration services refer to [pre-registration repo](https://github.com/mosip/pre-registration).
+For detailed description of pre-registration services refer to [pre-registration repository](https://github.com/mosip/pre-registration).

-For high level and low level design refer to [pre-registration repo/design](https://github.com/mosip/pre-registration/design)
+For high level and low level design refer to [pre-registration repository/design](https://github.com/mosip/pre-registration/design)

 # Logical View

-Below is the diagram depicts the logical architecture of Pre-registration,
+The below diagram depicts the logical architecture of pre-registration,

 ![](_images/pre_registration-logic_architecture_diagram.png)